juanmolinolo/vmasport.com/README.md

 ### TO-DO'S:
 - Add clubs section including all club href links and club logos.
 - Add sports section or way to clarify which sports they support/work on.
-- Change status message when sending a message through the contact form.
 - Link newsletter box to an email group in gmail.